orbitmines/archive/projects/ONGOING Project Logistics - OrbitMines Bot.md

 - [ ]

 Interfaces
-- Need a digital drawing pad, might as
+- Need a digital drawing pad, might as well explore other upcoming alternatives.

 ---